The Farm

 Pigs

 Emmanuel’s swine facility began in 2002 with a total of nine pigs.
-Today, it has grown to an operation that tends to between 50 and 100 pigs.
 The pigs are fed twice a day by some of our youth and volunteers.
 The pigs are fed store bought feed as well as scraps from the kitchens at Emmanuel—nothing goes to waste here!
 Currently the swine facility produces pork that is used in the kitchen.
+We have dreams to update the barn to better take care of pigs and support Emmanuel.

 Chickens

-Emmanuel also has an egg facility that is supervised by Salomon.
+Emmanuel also has an egg facility.
 Through the years, thousands of eggs have been produced by our chickens.
-As of November 2021, we have roughly 600 chickens that produce an average of 270 eggs per day.
-All of the eggs are used for consumption by the children of Emmanuel.
+As of summer of 2025, we have roughly 600 chickens.
+All of the eggs are used in the kitchens and bakery at Emmanuel.

 Horses